mkdir Command

 Creating a Single Directory

-Let's create a folder for your project:
+From ~/playground/chapter2, create a folder for a project:

 mkdir my_project